Best Practices for Monitoring Kubernetes with Grafana

 • Application Issues.
 This is where you can locate issues with the application by visualizing container restarts.

 • Determining a Source of I/O Waits.
-This is done by correlating I/O wait for spikes with network spikes or disk by using network stats and I/O wait.
+This is done by correlating I/O wait for spikes with network spikes or disk using network stats and I/O wait.

 • Correlating unhealthy pod states and throttled pods.
 This is done by memory spikes on nodes or I/O wait times.
 You can also do this using CPU usage.